OpenClaw logoOpenClawv2026.7INTERMEDIATE

 bash

-💡 "DNS lookup failed" is often misleading — always check the full log for the real error
+💡 A "DNS lookup failed" message is often misleading; always check the full log for the real error

 🟢 "openclaw doctor" checks connectivity, config, and service status in one command